acorg/slurm-pipeline/README.md

 already done on a previous run, but a skipped step pretends it's not there at all (normally by copying its input to its output unchanged).
 The skipped step *never* does anything, the simulated step has *already* done its work.

-### Why are all scripts always executed?

-It is cleaner to implement partial pipeline operation as above because it would otherwise be unclear how to invoke intermediate step scripts if the earlier scripts had not emitted any task names.
-Simulated steps may still want to log the fact that they were run in simulated mode, etc. And it's conceptually easier to know that `slurm-pipeline.py` always runs all pipeline step scripts (see the Separation of concerns section below).

 ## Specification file directives